palakjain11101/Programming-Language-Concepts-Interpreter/README.md

 Requirements:
 1. Invent an appropriate syntax,
-2. Write an interpreter for your language using Haskell, and
+2. Write an interpreter for the invented language using Haskell
-3. Document your language in a written report.
+3. Document the language in a written report